[HISTORY: Adopted by the County Council of Talbot County 3-14-2000 by Bill No. 754. Amendments noted where applicable.]

 General.
 The Administrator shall manage slip rentals by numbered slips, written applications, a written waiting list, and written slip rental agreements renewed annually in accordance with written rules and procedures.

 Temporary slip transfer.
 No vessel other than one owned and registered to the slip renter may dock at the leased slip, except that use of the slip may be temporarily transferred by notification to the Administrator using prescribed forms which include the slip number, the transferor's name, address, and telephone number; the duration of the transfer including beginning and ending dates; the registration of the vessel to be docked at the slip; and the transferee's name, address, and telephone number.
 The form must be signed by both parties.
-Temporary slip transfers may not exceed 21 days.
+Temporary slip transfers may not exceed 60 days.
+Each slip renter may only temporarily transfer their slip twice per year.

 The Administrator may designate areas at any public landing which shall be used exclusively for the loading and unloading of vessels.
 No vessel shall dock or raft at any such location other than temporarily while loading or unloading (30 minutes maximum).
 Except in designated loading and unloading areas, vessels may dock and raft daily and overnight at public landings with a docking/rafting/mooring permit.
 A docking/rafting/mooring permit shall not authorize a holder to dock or raft at a numbered slip.